-- (1) Includes only those columns relating to compensation awarded to, earned by or paid to the NEOs in 2017 and 2018. - (2) These amounts do not reflect whether the NEO has actually realized or will realize a financial benefit from the awards (such as by vesting of a restricted stock award).
+- (1) Includes only those columns relating to compensation awarded to, earned by or paid to the NEOs in 2018 and 2019. - (2) These amounts do not reflect whether the NEO has actually realized or will realize a financial benefit from the awards (such as by vesting of a restricted stock award).
 Amounts represent the aggregate grant date fair value of restricted stock each year computed in accordance with FASB ASC 718, excluding the effect of forfeitures.
-For a more detailed discussion on the valuation model and assumptions used to calculate the fair value of each stock award, refer to note 5 to the consolidated financial statements contained in our 2018 Annual Report on Form 10-K filed on March 18, 2019. - (3) These amounts do not reflect whether the NEO has actually realized or will realize a financial benefit from the awards (such as by exercising stock options).
+For a more detailed discussion on the valuation model and assumptions used to calculate the fair value of each stock award, refer to note 6 to the consolidated financial statements contained in our 2019 Annual Report on Form 10-K filed on March 13, 2020. - (3) These amounts do not reflect whether the NEO has actually realized or will realize a financial benefit from the awards (such as by exercising stock options).
 Amounts represent the aggregate grant date fair value of option awards each year computed in accordance with FASB ASC 718, excluding the effect of forfeitures.
 The fair value of the shares underlying the option awards that vest based on time is estimated using the Black-Scholes option pricing model.
-For a more detailed discussion on the valuation model and assumptions used to calculate the fair value of each stock award, refer to note 5 to the consolidated financial statements contained in our 2018 Annual Report on Form 10-K filed on March 18, 2019. - (4) Unless otherwise noted, the total of all perquisites and personal benefits of each NEO falls below the reportable amount for disclosure within this table.
-Mr. Arends' amounts in 2017 and 2018 exceeded the reportable amount and includes the Company's 401K matching contribution, auto allowance and life insurance premium. - (5) Mr. Horowitz received an annual director restricted stock grant of 15,000 shares and 15,000 options under Marchex's 2012 Stock Incentive Plan with fifty (50%) percent of such shares of restricted stock and options vesting on the first and second annual anniversary of September 27, 2018, respectively, and with vesting in full in the event of a Change in Control.
-Mr. Horowitz was paid a performance cash bonus of \$250,000 in two tranches of \$125,000 each in connection with the execution of certain customer or partner contracts prior to August 31, 2018. - Mr. Caldwell entered into an agreement with the Company on March 26, 2019 pursuant to which Mr. Caldwell terminated his employment effective March 27, 2019 (the "Termination Date") and entered into a one (1) year consulting agreement commencing on the Termination Date pursuant to which Mr. Caldwell will receive an aggregate amount of \$292,500 through the one (1) year anniversary of the Termination Date and the Company awarded Mr. Caldwell a restricted stock grant under the Company's 2012 Stock Incentive Plan to purchase 40,000 shares of Marchex's Class B common stock with vesting in equal quarterly amounts over the one (1) year period from the Termination Date.
+For a more detailed discussion on the valuation model and assumptions used to calculate the fair value of each stock award, refer to note 6 to the consolidated financial statements contained in our 2019 Annual Report on Form 10-K filed on March 13, 2020. - (4) Unless otherwise noted, the total of all perquisites and personal benefits of each NEO falls below the reportable amount for disclosure within this table.
+Mr. Arends' amounts in 2018 and 2019 exceeded the reportable amount and includes the Company's 401K matching contribution and auto allowance, and life insurance premium for 2018 only. - (5) In September of 2019, Mr. Horowitz received an annual director restricted stock grant of 15,000 shares and 20,000 options under Marchex's 2012 Stock Incentive Plan with fifty (50%) percent of such shares of restricted stock and options vesting on the first and second annual anniversary of September 26, 2019, respectively, and with vesting in full in the event of a Change in Control.

-Outstanding Equity Awards at 2018 Fiscal Year-End (1)
+Outstanding Equity Awards at 2019 Fiscal Year-End (1)

-The following table sets forth certain information with respect to the value of all unexercised options and unvested stock awards previously awarded to our NEOs as of December 31, 2018.
+The following table sets forth certain information with respect to the value of all unexercised options and unvested stock awards previously awarded to our NEOs as of December 31, 2019.
 Certain option and stock awards provide for accelerated vesting, in certain circumstances.
 For more information on these acceleration provisions, please refer to Potential Payments upon Termination or Change in Control at page 20.